 ECWA works with the Australian supporters, settlement service providers and employers during the visa application stage and post-arrival stage to aid the visa applicants resettle in Australia.

 ECWA hopes that it will be able to assist families to be reunited, and to escape persecution in their home countries.

-To apply as a visa applicant through ECWA, you must be living outside your country of origin and be subject to substantial discrimination amounting to a gross violation of human rights.
+To apply as a visa applicant through ECWA, you must be living outside your country of origin, either satisfy the legal definition of a refugee in accordance to 1951 Refugee Convention and living outside your home country and be subject to substantial discrimination amounting to gross violation of their human rights.